 Ohio is home to a diverse range of forests, including deciduous, coniferous, and mixed woodlands.
-These forests benefit the state in many ways, providing clean air and water, a large habitat for wildlife, and recreational opportunities like camping, hiking, hunting, and fishing.
+These forests benefit the state in many ways, providing clean air and water, a large habitat for wildlife, and recreational opportunities such as camping, hiking, hunting, and fishing.

 But have you ever wondered which forest in Ohio is the largest of them all?
 If so, you’ve come to the right place!
 In this article, we’ll discuss the largest state forest in Ohio, and get to know the amazing creatures that call it home.

-The Shawnee State Forest is located in eastern Adams County and western Scioto County.
+Located in eastern Adams County and western Scioto County, Shawnee State Forest is Ohio’s largest state forest.
 Spanning 63,747 acres, this expansive area is a haven for a wide variety of flora and fauna.
 The forest is also a habitat for hundreds of different animal species.
 Its diverse ecosystem supports an array of wildlife.

 Some of the unique features of the forest include its old-growth oak-hickory and beech-maple forests, which provide a home for a wide range of species.